 Estimating an area’s tiger population informs the conservation measures WWF-India takes in partnership with local communities and the State Forest Department.
 The Indian government conducts the All-India Tiger Estimation every four years to determine the number of tigers roaming its forests.
 These surveys are critical for tracking tiger population trends, documenting encouraging stories of success and highlighting areas of concern where populations are declining.

 2022 is the Year of the Tiger as well as being the 12 year anniversary of the first Global Tiger Summit in 2010 where tiger range governments made an ambitious goal to double the number of tigers in the wild.
-In September of this year, Russia will host the 2nd Global Tiger Summit where a new tiger population estimate will be released and a new Global Tiger Recovery Plan 2022-2034 will be formed to renew the world's commitment to tiger conservation.
+This year a new tiger population estimate will be released and a new Global Tiger Recovery Plan 2022-2034 will be formed to renew the world's commitment to tiger conservation.

-India, like all other tiger range countries, are counting their tigers to provide an updated population estimate which will be released by the Summit in Russia this year and reveal whether the global goal to double wild tiger numbers has been met.
+India, like all other tiger range countries, are counting their tigers to provide an updated population estimate and reveal whether the global goal to double wild tiger numbers has been met.

 WWF-India has been supporting the Indian government's tiger conservation efforts for decades and the 2018 All India Tiger Estimate estimated there to be 2,967 wild tigers in the country.